8th Wall Alternative

 • AR features require a physical device, no simulator

-The hybrid path: some teams keep an 8th Wall-style WebAR experience (via a third-party WebAR host) for cold-traffic discovery, and use ReactVision for everything that lives inside an app, repeat-use experiences, training, retail, and anything that benefits from native fidelity.
-We'll help you scope which parts of your portfolio go where.
+The hybrid path: some teams keep an 8th Wall-style WebAR experience (via a third-party WebAR host) for cold-traffic discovery, and use ReactVision for everything that lives inside an app.

 How a migration actually runs

 The path from a frozen 8th Wall project to a working ReactVision app.
-We've walked teams through this, happy to do it again.
+We have walked teams through this, happy to do it again.

 01